 - Discount Received.

 Discount received for buyers.
-For example, Cash $4900 paid to the creditor in full settlement of $5000.
+For example, Cash $4900 was paid to the creditor in full settlement of $5000.
 Here discount received from creditor $100.

 Accounting Treatment for Cash Discount: